mstksg/inCode/copy/entries/machines-2.md

 for *all* Monads, not just IO or Maybe or something.
 We can reason about Monads as things on their own, instead of just as isolated instances.

-Just be sure to use the write imports so you don't have name clashes with the Prelude operators:
+Just be sure to use the correct imports so you don't have name clashes with the Prelude operators:

 ~~~haskell
 import Control.Category